 Yes, you must update your local residence address within 10 days of a move.

-Notify Academic Employment Services of substantial changes in employment.
+Notify Academic Human Resources of substantial changes in employment.

 - Your authorization to work at CSUF is based on the terms and conditions presented in the petition filed with USCIS.
-Accordingly, you should not accept any changes to the terms of your employment (other than a standard salary increase) without first notifying Academic Employment Services.
+Accordingly, you should not accept any changes to the terms of your employment (other than a standard salary increase) without first notifying Academic Human Resources.

 - Please note that the H-1B approval for CSUF allows you to work only for CSUF.
 Employment with another institution requires USCIS approval.
 With the appropriate college/department approval, faculty in H-1B status may give talks and presentations at other U.S. institutions.
 However, you may not accept any payment directly from the outside institution other than reimbursement for actual travel expenses.
 CSUF will pay you directly and partner with the institution to obtain reimbursement.